HomeLatest NewsTelecomGoogle snubs EU telcos network cost sharing demand as old idea, bad for consumers

 Preferred Source of Google

-Days after the top EU telecom majors including Deutsche Telekom, Orange, Telefonica urged the EU regulatory body to push BigTech to share costs, US BigTech Google while rebuffing the push said it was a 10-year-old idea that was bad for consumers and that the company was already investing millions in internet infrastructure.
+Days after the top EU telecom majors including Deutsche Telekom, Orange, Telefonica urged the EU regulatory body to push BigTech to share network costs, US BigTech while rebuffing the push said it was a 10-year-old idea that was bad for consumers and that the company was already investing millions in internet infrastructure.

-Already under pressure due to rising energy prices across Europe due to ongoing Russia-Ukraine war and with the onset of winters, the European is busy seeking feedback from both sides before making a legislative proposal that could force tech companies to help pay for the roll-out of 5G and fibre cables across the 27-country European Union.
+Already under pressure due to rising energy prices across Europe due to ongoing Russia-Ukraine war and with the onset of winters, the European Commission is busy seeking feedback from both sides before making a legislative proposal that could force tech companies to help pay for the roll-out of 5G and fibre cables across the 27-country European Union.
 So far 13 EU telecom majors have urged the EU regulatory body to push US BigTech to share network costs.

-Meanwhile, Matt Brittin, president of EMEA & operations at Google, European Commission said it would seek feedback from the telecoms and tech industries on the issue in the coming months before making any legislative proposal.
+Meanwhile, Matt Brittin, president of EMEA business & operations at Google, European Commission said it would seek feedback from the telecoms and tech industries on the issue in the coming months before making any legislative proposal.

 Advertisement